qlnguyen1208/qlnguyen1208.github.io/_posts/2024-04-03-create-latex-primer-table-from-csv.md

 #### 3) Including the Table in the Document
 In the scope of the `\csvreader[]{file-to-use.csv}` command, a template is defined.
 The command then itreates over every row of the provided file, pastes the rows data into the template and returns the resulting text.

-Inside the template, the columns can be referenced using their names (e.g. /gene).
+Inside the template, the columns can be referenced using their names (e.g. `\gene`).

 Add `\usepackage[l3]{csvsimple}` to your preamble.